South Korea's Political Crisis: What Could Happen Next?

 "Future actions will be decided after further review," it said after halting its initial attempt.

-If Yoon is arrested before that date, the CIO will have 48 hours to either request a new warrant for his formal arrest or release him.
+If he is arrested before that date, the CIO will have 48 hours to either request a new warrant for his formal arrest or release him.

 Yoon's lawyers have repeatedly said that the warrant issued by the court is "unlawful" and "illegal", pledging to take further legal action against it.